Strasmore Research

 ORDER BY ticker

 The two drive makers led the rebound: Western Digital 7.14% and Seagate 6%, both topping out mid-morning (10:44 and 10:39 ET).
-The two heaviest names sat it out: MU added just 0.88% and printed its low at 15:59 — the closing bar — while SanDisk finished -0.03%, flat on the day across a 7.27% high-to-low range.
-MU still moved $30.9 billion of stock, more than the other three combined; the quarter these names led is in the MU deep-dive.
+The heaviest two sat it out: MU added 0.88%, printing its low on the closing bar (15:59); SanDisk finished -0.03% across a 7.27% range.
+MU still moved $30.9 billion of stock, more than the other three combined (the MU deep-dive covers its quarter).

-The rotation's other half, inside the megacaps:
+The rotation's other half sat inside the megacaps:

 QueryMegacap rotation: change vs Thursday's close, range timing, and dollar volume